85% of Aralia Students Place in Top Writing Competitions

 Poetry & Spoken Word

-Examples include Free verse, Formal verse, Spoken word poetry
+Examples include Free verse, Formal verse, and Spoken word poetry

 View student work in Poetry & Spoken Word.

 The details for submission requirements are below.
-After reviewing these important details, contact expert teachers at Aralia for competition prep.
+After reviewing these important details, contact expert teachers at Aralia for competition preparation.

 Unlock Your Writing Potential: Students in Our Writing Competition Preparation Class Are More Likely to Secure Awards